ender1975/Arhust/README.md

-# Simple website based on Foundation libsass template
+# Simple website based on a Foundation libsass template

 This is a simple training website based on a Foundation template using Grunt and libsass.